 it's fucking great

-― The Elvis of Nationalism and Amoral Patriotism (rushomancy), Friday, 8 February 2019 02:06 (one week ago) Permalink
+― The Elvis of Nationalism and Amoral Patriotism (rushomancy), Friday, 8 February 2019 02:06 (two months ago) Permalink

 love this thread <3